Baby christians and killing.....

 melancholy_banana: so god did a bad thing? right?

-lil_lioness913: i honestly don'y think that i am the best person
+lil_lioness913: i honestly don'y think that i am the best person to

 answer your questions..